Chart Color Schemes

 Nunawading has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Key projects include Tunstall Village, Brand Smart Nunawading Retail Redevelopment, Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan, and Nunawading Activity Centre Cluster.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that could impact the area.
+Notable ones include Tunstall Village, Brand Smart Nunawading Retail Redevelopment, Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan, and Nunawading Activity Centre Cluster.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.